Is the RCEP the TPP by another name?

 Even more secretive than the TPP

 The RCEP has been described as China’s answer to the TPP - it involves all ten ASEAN countries, plus China, Japan, India, Korea, Australia and New Zealand, but it does not include the US.
-Negotiations are now in their fourth year and the aim is to finalise the agreement by the end of 2017.
+If it goes ahead, the RCEP would cover half of the world’s population.
+Negotiations are now in their sixth year and the aim is to finalise the agreement by the end of 2018.

 The RCEP is even more secretive than the TPP, which was infamous for its lack of transparency.
 While the TPP negotiations did include some limited civil society stakeholder consultation, opportunities for public interest groups like AFTINET to ask questions and express their views during RCEP negotiations have been few and far between.